JetBrains/intellij-sdk-docs/topics/ui/principles/icons_style.md

 Make sure that icons have the same visual weight.
 The more filled an icon is, the less space it needs.
 Following this rule, circles, rhombuses, triangles and other non-square shapes should have larger height and width to be optically balanced with square figures.
 ![](shapes_weight_1.png){width=542}
-*Make the circle diameter 2px bigger than square icons’ height to compensate the visual weight.*
+*Make the circle diameter 2px bigger than square icons’ height to compensate for the visual weight.*

 Icons with more details should occupy more space.
 ![](shapes_weight_2.png){width=542}